ACM Process for Filing, Investigating, Communicating Results, and Appealing Claims

 - For all submitted but not yet published Conference, Workshop, and Symposium Works, the Program Committee Chair(s) shall take the lead on the investigation and shall notify appropriate parties that a claim has been received and an investigation has been initiated.
 If the Program Committee Chair(s) are unwilling, unable, or conflicted with the claim, the Conference, Workshop, or Symposium General Chair(s) shall take the lead on the investigation and shall follow the same steps outlined here, as appropriate.

 - A manual review of the materials will be conducted.

-- The accused will be allowed to respond to the claim in a timely manner and provide supporting documentation.
+- Once notified, the accused will be allowed to respond to the claim in a timely manner and provide supporting documentation.
 The accused's response will inform the next steps to be taken by ACM.

 - If the accused denies the details of the claim ACM will continue to investigate.